-The following good housekeeping practices also need to be followed during the construction of the project:
+The following measures may be needed:

-- An effort should be made to store only enough products to do the job. - All materials stored on-site should be stored in a neat, orderly manner in their appropriate containers and, if possible, under a roof or other enclosure.
+- All materials stored on-site should be stored in a neat, orderly manner in their appropriate containers and, if possible, under a roof or other enclosure. - Products should be kept tightly sealed in their original containers with the original manufacturer's label. - Whenever possible, all of a product should be used up before disposing of the container. - Manufacturer's recommendations for proper use and disposal must be followed.
+See Material Safety Data Sheets for product of concern.

-- Products should be kept in their original containers with the original manufacturer's label. - Whenever possible, all of a product should be used up before disposing of the container. - Manufacturer's recommendations for proper use and disposal must be followed (see Material Safety Data Sheet). - The site superintendent should inspect daily to ensure proper usage, storage and disposal of materials. - Fertilizers need to be applied only in the minimum amounts recommended by the manufacturer. - All paint containers need to be tightly sealed and stored when not required for use.
-Excess paint shall not be dumped into the storm sewer system but should be properly disposed of according to manufacturer's instructions (see Material Safety Data Sheet) and State regulations. - The site should be kept clean and well groomed (trash picked up regularly, weeds mowed and signs maintained). - Offsite fugitive spray from dust control, sand blasting and pressure washing must be minimized to the extent possible. - Locate activities that generate odors and noise as far from surrounding properties as possible (this item includes portable toilets burn sites, fueling areas, equipment repair areas and dumpsters).
+The site superintendent or a designated employee should inspect daily to ensure proper usage, storage, and disposal of material.